-I’ve now been working with my Dad in the 48 Days business for 15 years.
+I’ve now been working with my Dad in the 48 Days business for over twenty years now.
 One of my main priorities (and loves) has been explaining DISC profile results and helping people understand how their unique personality type can help guide them toward a work and career choice.
 I now offer coaching that helps people dive into the 25+ page personality report and really understand what it means for them.

 DISC Profile Explained

 What Are the Personality Types?

 The DISC Personality System is the universal language of behavior.
 Research has shown that behavioral characteristics can be grouped together in four major groups.
 People with similar types tend to exhibit specific behavioral characteristics common to that style.
 All people share these four styles in varying degrees of intensity.
 The acronym DISC stands for the four personality types represented by the letters :

 I = Influencing, Inspiring

 A high D, like a lion or eagle, is seen as a leader, visionary, and go-getter.
 Highly driven, Ds are very goal-driven, focused on the end result or bottom line.
 Their strengths in decision-making, delegating and vision make them a dynamic force.
 And, when under pressure, those turn into negative reactions like impatience, insensitivity and anger.